carreiras/kotlin-for-java-developers/README.md

 - Sem argumentos

-Neste caso, o When é um substitudo do if... if else...
+Neste caso, o When é um substituto do if... if else...
 Temos a funcionalidade do if else, de forma mais compacta

     when {